curl/everything-curl/usingcurl/returns.md

 but that have been used or were intended to be used in the past.
 They may be used in a future version of curl.

-Additionally, the highest used error status in this list is 92, but there is no guarantee that a future curl version will not add more exit codes after that number.
+Additionally, the highest used error status in this list is 99, but future curl versions might have added more exit codes after that number.